-- teaching/training assignments: this activity allows staff of adult education organisations to teach or provide training at a partner organisation abroad. - staff training: this activity supports the professional development of adult education staff in the form of: a) participation in structured courses or training events abroad; b) a job shadowing/observation period abroad in any relevant organisation active in the adult education field.
+- teaching/training assignments: this activity allows staff of adult education organisations to teach or provide training at a partner organisation abroad. - structured courses or training events abroad: support the professional development of adult education staff;. - Job shadowing: provides an opportunity for adult education staff to spend a period abroad in any relevant organisation active in the adult education field.